Prevent Child Abuse in Nevada

 Phone: (775) 684-4400

 Disclaimer: Please ensure the information and courses meet requirements for your organization and circumstances and align with what your state Department of Health & Human Services requires.
-The state requirements and child abuse and human trafficking statistics listed on this page are current as of May 13th, 2021 to meet the best information available.
+The state requirements and child abuse and human trafficking statistics listed on this page are current as of February 21st, 2023 to meet the best information available.
 State requirements may change and it is your responsibility to know your state mandated reporter requirements and the process for online child abuse prevention training.
-Compass Child Protection Training can not guarantee acceptance by your school, organization, or state Division of Child & Family Services.
+Compass Abuse Prevention Services can not guarantee acceptance by your school, organization, or state Division of Child & Family Services.
 If there is a child abuse emergency, call 911 immediately.